Link copied to your clipboard

 That’s not how HEAs work, however.
 The amount you’ll have to repay is based on the future value of your home via a home appraisal.
 Since that’s not possible to know in advance, there’s no way to compare how expensive it will be next to your other borrowing options.

-The good news, however, is that many HEA companies place a limit on the maximum equivalent interest rate you’ll have to pay.
+The good news, however, is that many shared equity agreement companies place a limit on the maximum equivalent interest rate you’ll have to pay.
 This can be a good way to compare your borrowing options since your repayment amount won’t be any higher than this.

 Short repayment term

-Many HEA companies offer only a 10-year term, which comes with both pros and cons.
-On one hand, your home’s value — and thus, the amount you have to repay — probably won’t increase as much in 10 years.However, it also means that you’ll have a shorter runway to pay back your HEA.
+Many HEA companies offer only a 10-year term, which means that you’ll have a shorter runway to pay back your HEA.
 If you’ll be saving up money to repay using cash or building a good credit score to qualify for a loan, you may need a longer period to get ready.

 A 30-year term can simplify repayment since you will almost certainly be done paying off your mortgage in 30 years.
-If the longer term is important to you, you may want to consider Point’s Home Equity Investment (HEI) instead of an HEI.
-An HEI gives you the security of a 30-year term with the flexibility to repay at any time
+If the longer term is important to you, you may want to consider a home equity investment (HEI) vs. an HEA.
+An HEI gives you the security of a 30-year term with the flexibility to repay at any time.

 Unlike most other types of financing that people are familiar with, HEAs require repayment in the form of a balloon payment; i.e., everything, including fees, your share percentage, and the original amount of money you borrowed, all at once.
 This one-time payment will be tens of thousands of dollars or even higher, depending on how much cash you pull out, which isn’t exactly something most people can pay at the drop of a hat.